How to Make an Art Portfolio for College: Top Tips and Expert Advice for Art School Applicants

 Most schools today use digital platforms (like Slideroom), but physical portfolios still matter for interviews and reviews.

+Tip: Photograph all physical work professionally so it translates well online.
 Bonus: Keep a printed mini-version handy for in-person events or summer intensives.

 Final Prep & Submission